rokmc756/Kafka-ZKcluster/README.md

 $ vi Makefile
 ~~ snip
 ANSIBLE_HOST_PASS="changeme"  # It should be changed with password of user in ansible host that gpfarmer would be run.
-ANSIBLE_TARGET_PASS="changeme"  # It should be changed with password of sudo user in managed nodes that gpdb would be installed.
+ANSIBLE_TARGET_PASS="changeme"  # It should be changed with password of sudo user in managed nodes that kafka would be installed.
 ~~ snip
 ```